HomerReid/meep_adjoint/docs/Implementation/ClassHierarchy.rst

-.. include /Shorthand.rst
+.. include /Preamble.rst

 ********************************************************************************
 Overview of the :py:mod:`meep_adjoint` class hierarchy
 ********************************************************************************

 As noted in the :doc:tutorial,
-The :class:`OptimizationProblem` class exported by the :py:mod:`meep_adjoint` is the top-level entity in a hierarchy of python classes that collectively implement most of the mechanics of the adjoint solver.
+The :class:`OptimizationProblem` class exported by :py:mod:`meep_adjoint`
+is the top-level entity in a hierarchy of classes that collectively implement most of the mechanics of the adjoint solver.
 Before delving into the :doc:`detailed API reference <OptimizationProblem>`, on the following pages, we pause here to introduce the various classes